anaef/lua-h3/README.md

 You may need to build and install H3 in order to build Lua H3.
 Please see the [H3 installation documentation](https://h3geo.org/docs/installation).

 To build a shared library, you can add `-DBUILD_SHARED_LIBS=1` to the H3 cmake call.
+Alternatively, you can add `-DCMAKE_POSITION_INDEPENDENT_CODE=1` to the H3 cmake call to ensure the static H3 library can be linked into a dynamically shared object.

 ### Building and Installing with LuaRocks